top of page

 The boxer must wear boxing shorts.

-They must wear the sacred headband (Mong-Kon) for praying homage before the bout.
-A Krueng-Wrang (arm band) with an amulet or charm may be put on around the upper arm, biceps or waist but must be neatly covered.
+For Gala events They must wear the sacred headband (Mong-Kon) for praying homage before the bout.
+A Krueng-Wrang (arm band) with an amulet or charm may be put on around the upper arm, biceps or waist but must be neatly covered. (not applicable for open tournaments, due to volume of fights to be completed in the course of the event)

 HEAD-GEAR All amateurs must wear HEAD-GEAR.
 Only Adults may opt out of wearing head gear and both sides must either wear or not wear head gear.